 }

 I am past the point of calling a code bad just because it's a bit longer, but in this instance the MVC code is 3x times longer 🚩.
 The more important question is Did it bring any value?
-Yes the component is a little cleaner by not having to deal with the asynchronicity, but the rest of the app is quite busy just to perform 2 very basic tasks.
-And obviously when you add new features or perform code changes, the commits are accordingly bigger.
+Yes, the component is a little cleaner by not having to deal with the asynchronicity, but the rest of the app is quite wordy.
+As a result, when you add new features and perform code changes, the commits are accordingly bigger.

-On the other hand, I made the No MVC snippet purposefully simplistic and didn't use TanStack Query which would make the code even more reasonable.
+As for the No-MVC snippet, I purposefully made it simplistic and didn't use TanStack Query which would make the code even more reasonable.

 Organizing Controllers is complex 👎